Free 5-Day Email Course

 5

 The next real conversation you have becomes the exercise.
 No hypotheticals.
-And a short note at the end on what comes next, if you want to go further.

 Every technique in this course is grounded in cognitive science research.
 Not productivity blogs.
 Not memory tricks.
 Testing yourself retains up to 80% more than re-reading.
 Reviewing at the right intervals can double how long information stays with you.
 Working with your brain's limits instead of against them changes what's possible.
 The research has been there for years.
 It just never found its way into how most of us were taught.